-Updated (8/28/2018): Teachers in Kentucky no longer need to obtain a master’s degree.
-Previously, teachers in the state were required to move from Rank III to Rank II through a board-approved master’s program within 10 years of beginning their teaching career.
-However, teachers can still continue their education and advance their ranking but can do so when they choose.
+Updated: Educators in Kentucky are no longer required to earn a master’s degree after starting their careers.
+Previously, Kentucky teachers were required to move from Rank III to Rank II through a board-approved master’s program within 10 years of the start of their teaching career.
+While the requirement was dissolved in 2018, teachers can continue their education and advance their ranking when they choose.

 Politician Brad Henry once said, “A good teacher can inspire hope, ignite the imagination and instill a love of learning.”
 Teachers can have a truly profound impact on their students, from pre-K to adulthood.
 But there are requirements to be considered qualified to teach.

-Although these requirements vary by state, Kentucky has some of the most stringent standards in the nation.
-This guide will help you navigate the complex, and occasionally confusing, world of Kentucky regulations so you can understand what you need to do to follow your passion and change the lives of others in the classroom.
+Although license requirements vary by state, Kentucky has some of the most stringent standards in the nation for teacher licensing.
+This guide will help you navigate the complex – and occasionally confusing – world of Kentucky regulations so you can understand what you need to do to follow your passion and change the lives of others in the classroom.

 In Kentucky, as with any state, the proper credentials are needed to become licensed as a teacher.
 The Kentucky Educational Professional Standards Board (EPSB) manages the certification process and distributes teaching licenses.
 Their process involves several steps and requirements.

-Each teacher in the state of Kentucky must have at least a bachelor’s degree to teach; the coursework and type of degree required depends on the type of teacher.
+Each teacher in the state of Kentucky must have at least a bachelor’s degree to teach; the coursework and type of degree required depends on the educator’s specialty.
 Here are the basic coursework requirements: